IoT Time Series Service¶

 The IoT Time Series Service exposes its API for realizing the following tasks:

-- Read time series data for a single asset and aspect
+- Read time series data for an asset or aspect

 - Read time series data for a specified time range

-- Write or update time series data for a single asset and aspect
+- Create time series data for a single or multiple aspects

 - Overwrite existing time series data